sislam99/fmri_state_transition_dynamics/README.md

 *citation will be here**

 # About this repository
-This repository provides the code written in Python for computing dynamics of discrete states of multi-variate resting state fMRI data determined with multiple clustering methods, and the test-retest reliability of the dynamics of discrete states.
+This repository provides the code written in Python for doing the following two analyses:
+- Compute dynamics of discrete states of multi-variate resting state fMRI data determined with one of the seven clustering methods.
+- Assess the test-retest reliability of the estimated dynamics of discrete states.

 # How to use?
 According to the article, there are few steps from determining clusters to reliability test.
 We divided the whole analysis in few parts and for each parts we provided the Python (.py) file with helping functions and required libraries.